How to Plant, Grow, and Care for an Apricot Tree

 Pests

 Spider mites are small insects that feed on the sap of apricot leaves.
-They weave tight, mite-infested webs in late stages and can defoliate a plant in a short amount of time.
-Use a strong spray of water to knock them off your plant, and spray horticultural oil or insecticidal soap once every 7 to 10 days to reduce their numbers.
+They weave tight, mite-infested webs in late stages and can defoliate a tree in a short amount of time.
+Use a strong spray of water to knock them off your plant, and spray horticultural oil or insecticidal soap once every seven to ten days to reduce their numbers.

 Earwigs love apricots so much, they climb out of the earth to eat them!
 They leave little black dots of frass around the area where they feed.
-Spinosad is effective, but what’s more effective is removing fallen fruit when it drops, as this will reduce the frequency of earwig attacks.
+Remove fallen fruit when it drops, as this will reduce the frequency of earwig attacks.

 Aphids hang out in fruit trees and consume the sap of leaves at will.
 In addition, they produce a sticky secretion called honeydew that can attract other insects.
 Remove them with a strong water stream.
-Insecticides can be applied as well every 7 to 10 days.
 Neem oil is a great way to keep them at bay.

 Diseases

 Shothole is a fungal disease caused by Wilsonomyces carpophylus.
 It creates purplish spotting on new shoots, leaves, and flower buds.
 If left unchecked, it can sporulate to the later developed fruit and cause fungal lesions.
-It’s best to treat this prior to winter rains during the tree’s dormant season.
-A copper fungicidal spray or bordeaux mixture is effective.
-Do not apply sulfur fungicides to apricots.
-If your winter treatment was successful, you will have reduced incidence of shothole, but prune off obviously-infected material in the spring when sighted.
+Treating this before winter rains during the tree’s dormant season is best.
+Prune off obviously infected material in the spring when sighted.

 If you see orangish sap oozing from the bark of your apricot, you’ve got gummosis.
 It comes from a number of different sources, but the symptoms are a sign of infection.
 Perennial canker caused by extensive gummosis comes in the form of flaking bark, orange ooze, and necrotic lower-level bark tissue.
 Because this is such a problem among stonefruits, the best course for control lies with your local agricultural extension office.
 To prevent gummosis, do not prune during wet weather, as pruning injury is the most common source of infection of the tree.
 Sterilize your tools between cuts.
 Apply white tree wrap or a mix of 50% latex paint with 50% water to the trunk of your tree to prevent winter sunscald.
 Wood-boring insects can exacerbate the problem, so control of these will help too.